Black Talent Allyship - Business in the Community

 This toolkit is only available for download until the 25 June 2021.
 After this date, the document will be added to the comprehensive library for Business in the Community members to guide them on their responsible business journey.

-Find out about the benefits of membership of the Prince’s responsible business network.
+Find out about the benefits of membership of the King’s responsible business network.

 Business in the Community believes every employer must prioritise action on race.
 Ethnic minority employees must be represented at all levels.
 These aims and issue areas enable us to provide the most relevant and insightful support to members.
 We work with government, industry stakeholders, and employers, campaigning for wider societal and organisational change.